James Clay Bleitz, passed away at his home in Port Angeles on Tuesday, November 1st, 1983. Son of Jacob J. Bleitz and Irene C. Bleitz (Leeper)

 James became a licensed Washington State Funeral Director & Embalmer in 1926 at age 22.

-James also operated the Kirkland Funeral Home in Kirkland, Washington in the 1930s.
+James also operated the Kirkland Funeral Home at the Nettleton Mansion in Kirkland, Washington from 1931 to 1936.

 James was a Mason and a member of the Seattle Yacht Club and had many passions, including Indian Motorcycles and boating around the Puget Sound.
 He owned several yachts over the years such as the Jolly Roger, MV Teal, the Bleitzen, and the Bleitzen II.